queuejw/MetroPhoneLauncher/README.md

 - Light and dark theme to save your battery and eyes at night =)

 - Unique desktop - customize it the way you want.
-Make icons bigger, wider, smaller, move and do whatever you want.
+Make tiles bigger, wider, smaller, move and do whatever you want.

 - Working app search. almost.